L402: Authentication and Payments for the Lightning-Native Web

 APIs built on top of the Lightning Network.

-In the remainder of this blog post, we'll explore the motivation, lineage, and workflow of LSATs at a high level.
+In the remainder of this blog post, we'll explore the motivation, lineage, and workflow of L402s at a high level.
 We’ll also examine Aperture to see how it’s used today in production by Lightning Loop, and explore some of its initial features.
-For readers that are interested in more details, we encourage developers and other interested parties to check out the full LSAT draft specification.
+For readers that are interested in more details, we encourage developers and other interested parties to check out the full L402 draft specification.
 The spec itself is open source, and we’re actively accepting contributions!

 The Forgotten HTTP Error Code